-On the morning of August 14, 1914, the French military governor of Paris and commander of the Armies of Paris General Joseph-Simon Gallieni, called a meeting of his cabinet.
+On the morning of August 14, 1914, General Joseph-Simon Gallieni, military governor and commander of the Armies of Paris, called a meeting of his cabinet.
 This gathering was not an ordinary meeting.
-It was less than four weeks after the beginning of World War I, and German troops were already advancing on Paris.
-The General requested that his cabinet stand, rather than sit, and asked that they refrain from wasting time discussing issues related to whether or not to defend Paris.
-Instead, he asked the group to certify its existing plans to defend the city, and review specific tactical orders in order to speed up the process.
+It was less than four weeks after the beginning of World War I, and German troops were advancing on Paris.
+The General requested that his cabinet stand, rather than sit, and refrain discussing the controversial strategic topic at hand — whether or not Paris should be defended.
+The objective of defending Paris was already in place.
+Instead, the group was asked to certify their agreement to the state of defense the General proposed and review tactical orders.
 The meeting lasted just fifteen minutes.

 Nearly eighty years later, a team of software engineers at Easel Corporation rose from their desks with a different objective: to deliver a working piece of software to their customer, on time, with all of the promised features.
 Jeff Sutherland, co-founder of the agile management practice Scrum, led the team as they recited what they would do that day to move the team closer to its goal.
 The stand-up meeting had three rules: it was at the same time every day, it lasted no longer than 15 minutes, and all team members were required to participate.
 After just one week of adopting this practice, Sutherland observed a 400% improvement in the productivity of his team.